Supernova Headlights & Taillights

 Supernova headlights should only be used with Supernova mounts.
 Other mounts may not be strong enough for the Supernova headlights.

 There is no mount available that allows positioning the E3 at the fork crown with low profile cantilever brakes.
 Wide profile cantilever brakes can be compatible, if the yoke is positioned high enough.
-On larger frames this shouldn't be a problem.
+On larger frames a high yoke position shouldn't be a problem.
 Fork crown mounting with V brakes or disc brakes works very well with the included Multimount.
 And the optional Handlebar mount versions will work on handlebars (well duh) or on any number of mounts that replicate handlebars like the Cronometro Nob or other similar devices.

 Supernova E3 Pro 2 (new for 2013)